 I do risk analysis and other security-type stuff for a living.
 In the suburbs, some of this stuff can be a bit overkill.
 San Francisco, LA, Detroit, Chicago and NYC have some pretty mean streets where the traditional axiom is that it’s not a question of if you will have a bike or parts stolen, it’s when it’ll happen.
 Bicycles are a commodity on the street.
 Pretty much any working bike can be traded for $25-$50 worth of… *ahem* “goods” and “services” on the black market.
-It doesn’t matter if it’s a bike-shaped-object from the department store or a high-quality cyclocross bike with fenders, racks and lights.
+It doesn’t matter if it’s a bike-shaped-object from the department store or a $500 hybrid bike.
 That being said, knowledgeable thieves are willing to put a lot more effort, risk and planning into really nice bicycles that can be parted out or sold to a fence for a bigger payday.

 Hal’s comment on quiet streets generally holds merit.
 Thieves prefer to hide in plain sight, and chaos is king.
 They can thrive on predictable activity as well if they’re sure they have plenty of time to work on your bike without being noticed.
 Make sure your parking spot isn’t too far out of the way.